fgilardi/Swiss-health-care-system/README.md

-# Miscellaneous
+# Swiss health care system

-This repository contains small data analyses of various kinds
+This repository contains small data analyses and visualization using data on the Swiss health care system that I use mostly in my public policy class.